Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Whether you’re a fan of traditional Turkish cuisine, curious about global flavors, or seeking out unique and innovative dishes, Kadikoy has something to satisfy every palate.

 You won’t struggle to find street food vendors everywhere you look.
-From hot dogs to burgers, pizza to doner kebabs, jacket potatoes to baked goods, you’ll find it all and at reasonable prices.
+From hot dogs and burgers to pizza and doner kebabs, and from jacket potatoes to baked goods, you’ll find it all at reasonable prices.

 However, if you’re looking for somewhere to sit and enjoy a delicious meal, here are some of my favorite places for places to eat in Kadikoy: